Major in biology

 Pre-medical studies: As a biology major, you'll be prepared to continue your studies in medical school or other health professional programs (such as dental, optometric, osteopathic, podiatric, or veterinary school).

-- MS in Biology/Marine Biology: Master's degrees in biology and marine biology
+- MS in Biology/Marine Biology Earn a master's degree in biology

 - PhD in Marine Science: Earn your advanced degree in the UMass intercampus Marine Science doctoral program